Do I need to be a member to take LLI courses?

 There is an annual $25 fee for a parking permit for SUNY NP campus (normally $60) the entire sum of which goes to SUNY NP.

 All students, faculty, staff, and visitors who wish to park on the SUNY New Paltz campus must have a valid parking hangtag or visitor permit.
-Visitor permits are available at the Welcome Center located in the HAB lobby and the Parking Office located in HAB 35.
+Visitor permits are available in Wooster Hall in the Office of Student Accounts, WH Room 114.
 Visitor permits are also available at the park-and-pay machines located on Hawk Drive at the West entrance, the Route 32 parking lot, and the Main Elting Lot.
 These machines accept exact change or Credit Cards.

 Is there an LLI office I can contact?